Cheetah (1989 film): Plot

-During the journey, the trio are caught by a policeman roaming the roads for them.
-The trio trick the officer into letting them use the bathroom at a nearby gas station and they manage to escape.
-With the help of a sheep farmer, the trio manage to reach Nairobi and arrive at the racetrack in time to hear the cheetah-greyhound race being announced.
-In the race, Duma has now been overtaken by greyhounds, with greater resistance (as predicted by Patel, who had given up losing in bets).
-Ted grabs his whistle from a security guard and blows it, allowing Duma to regain her burst of speed and win.
-While the other gamblers must compensate all bets, Duma rebels against Abdullah and attacks him until she is rescued by Earl.
-While both sets of parents berate their children for leaving them, the poacher is arrested.
+On their way to Nairobi, the children are caught by a policeman searching for them.
+The children trick the policeman into letting them use the bathroom at a nearby gas station and they manage to escape.
+With the help of a shepherd, the children manage to reach Nairobi and arrive at the racetrack in time to hear the cheetah-greyhound race being announced.
+As the race progresses, Duma begins to tire and the greyhounds take the lead.
+Ted seizes his whistle from a security guard and blows it, prompting Duma to regain her burst of speed and win the race.
+While Patel and Nigel are forced to compensate all bets as a result of Duma's victory, both sets of parents arrive at the racetrack and reunite with the children.
+Duma rebels against Abdullah and attacks him until the children and parents arrive at the scene and pull her off of Abdullah.
+While both sets of parents berate their children for their disobedience, Abdullah is arrested.

-The families arrive at Cheetah Valley to release Duma and they spot another cheetah.
-Ted refuses to extend their parents' proposal for the holiday and they try to release Duma, but the cheetah stubbornly refuses to leave until Susan manages to convince her to leave.
-The children quote a Kenyan adage by Morogo "Though we are far apart, our spirits share the same earth and the same sky" as they happily watch Duma and her newfound friend frolicking.
+The families arrive at Cheetah Valley to release Duma into the wild and they spot another cheetah in the distance.
+Ted refuses to extend their parents' proposal for the holiday and they try to release Duma, but Duma refuses to leave until the children tearfully order her to go away.
+The children quote a Kenyan adage by Morogo, "Though we are far apart, our spirits share the same earth and the same sky" as they happily watch Duma and her newfound friend frolicking.